 Both spouses will meet together to discuss their issues and any disputes with the primary goal of resolving the problem and coming to a collaborative solution.
 They will also have to sign a collaborative agreement that states their intentions to all matters without having to go to trial, better-developing communication and disclosure between the couple.

 Should either spouse want to take the case to court at any time, both attorneys must cease the collaboration process and may no longer represent the parties.
 This discourages both parties from pursuing the option of going to trial as they strive to resolve any disputes through mutual agreement.

 Contact Our South Carolina Divorce Lawyers

-At Krusch & Sellers, we pride ourselves on our abilityh to provide our clients with compassionate representation that yeilds results and divorce terms both parties can agree to.
+At Krusch Law, PLLC, we pride ourselves on our abilityh to provide our clients with compassionate representation that yeilds results and divorce terms both parties can agree to.
 If you are ready to start your collaborative divorce, contact our South Carolina divorce attorney today!
-(704) 343-8811 With over six decades of combined experience, we are ready to serve you!
+(704) 343-8811 With over four decades of combined experience, we are ready to serve you!